Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 :::note
 The above examples are atomic actions.
 They happen on click.
 To do continuous client driven actions, there's a few more considerations to take.
-You need to keep a local variable to keep track of your client authoritative data.
-You then need to make sure you don't send ServerRpcs (containing your authoritative state) when no data has changed and do dirty checks.
-You'd need to send it on tick or at worst on FixedUpdate.
+- You need to keep a local variable to keep track of your client authoritative data.
+- You then need to make sure you don't send ServerRpcs (containing your authoritative state) when no data has changed and do dirty checks.
+- You'd need to send it on tick or at worst on FixedUpdate.
 Sending on Update() would spam your connection.

 A sample for a ClientNetworkTransform (can be found in com.unity.netcode.gameobjects/Samples/ClientNetworkTransform/Scripts/ClientNetworkTransform.cs) has been created, so you don't have to reimplement this yourself for transform updates.
 A [sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/ClientDriven) has been created on how to use it.
 See [movement script](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/main/Basic/ClientDriven/Assets/Scripts/ClientPlayerMove.cs).
 :::

 :::info
-A rule of thumb here is to ask yourself:

-**could the server correct me on this?**
+A rule of thumb here is to ask yourself: ```Could the server correct me on this?```.
 If it can, use server authority.
 :::

-### Prediction
+### Client Side Prediction
 Predicting what the server will send you.

 Prediction is a very common way of making an educated "guess" as to what the server will send you.
 Your game can stay server authoritative, but instead of waiting a full RTT for your action results, your client can simulate and run gameplay code of what it thinks will happen as soon as your players trigger inputs.
 For example, instead of waiting a full RTT for the server to tell me where I moved, I can directly update my movements according to my inputs.
 This is very close to client authority, except with this technique you can be corrected: